svbeemen/Eve/Design.md

+### Swift API Frameworks

+-   UIKit Framework

+-   Notification Center framework

+-   EventKit Framework

+-   NSCalendar

+-   NSDate

+-   UICollectionView

+-   UICollectionViewCell

 ### CalendarCollectionView

+## properties
-Is an empty calendar, light grey days.
+-   Is an empty calendar, light grey days.
 A circle around the current date, indicating which day it is.

-A layer over the calendar, disabling the calendar.
+-   A layer over the calendar, disabling the calendar.
 Show a textfield with instruction.

-When box is touched, layer disappears and calendar view is enabled.
+-   When box is touched, layer disappears and calendar view is enabled.

+## working
 All date cells of the last 3 months up to and including current day date cell are enabled.
 When a date is clicked the respective cell becomes bigger and goes to the foreground.
 The cell displays extra information concerning that date and